Deployment

 Brownfield vs greenfield

-If your database already has roles, grants, and schemas, you are in a brownfield scenario. pgroles is designed for this — use additive mode to layer managed roles on top of existing state without revoking anything.
+If your database already has roles, grants, and schemas, you are in a brownfield scenario. pgroles is designed for this — use additive mode to layer managed roles on top of existing state without revoking anything or rewriting pre-existing role attributes during the first rollout.

 For new databases where pgroles owns everything from the start, authoritative mode is appropriate.